DFL lawmakers propose new childcare plan that would lower costs statewide

 “We need to make sure that we don’t just have a cliff.
 We have to make sure that middle-class families can afford child care too,” he said.

-According to recent information from the Economic Policy Institute, presented at a committee hearing in November, the average cost of infant care in Minnesota is roughly 21-percent of the state’s median family income.
+According to recent information from the Economic Policy Institute, presented at a committee hearing in November, the average cost of infant care in Minnesota is roughly 21% of the state’s median family income.

 “We are asking young parents who are often at the beginning of their careers at their lowest earnings potential to shoulder this cost alone,” said Kotyza-Witthuhn.